homebase-id/odin-core/services/Odin.Attestation.Service/README.md

 - **Secure Attestations**: Serving as a trusted intermediary, Odin Attestation Service provides attestations that verify the accuracy of a digital identity's real-world credentials.
 These attestations are secured through cryptographic signatures, providing peace of mind and confidence in their authenticity.

-- **Immutable Records of Attestation**: Each attestation is permanently recorded using blockchain technology.
-This results in an unalterable record that can be trusted and verified at any point in the future.
+- **Records of Attestation**: Each attestation is recorded and verified at any point in the future.
 However, the attested data itself resides within the identity, eliminating the risk of data exposure from the Attestation Service.

 - **Interoperability with Odin's Key Chain**: Odin Attestation Service is designed to work seamlessly with Odin's Key Chain, a secure service for the registration and management of digital identities.